euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Visualization
 ~~~~~~~~~~~~~

 After the dimensionality reduction, the vectors are exported to a JSON file.
 The vectors are visualized using the D3.js JavaScript data visualization library [Bos12].
 Using D3.js, an interactive map was developed.
 With this map, the user can move around and zoom in and out.
+The colour coding helps to judge the ratio of dissimilar and similar words.
+At the global scale, the map can be used to assess how similar two text sources are to each other.
+At the local scale, clusters of similar words can be explored.

 Results
 --------------